 GUIDELINES FOR SUBMISSIONS OF PROPOSALS

-Each individual may make only one presentation: as a paper presenter, or a roundtable participant.
-Individuals may chair or co-chair or serve as a discussant or co-discussant on one panel or roundtable in addition to making one presentation.
-If you are on a panel or roundtable that has been designated a board-sponsored session, this presentation will not count toward your participation limit.
+Each individual may make only one presentation: as a paper presenter, a roundtable participant, or a discussant.
+Individuals may chair or co-chair one panel or roundtable in addition to making one presentation.
+If you are on a panel that has been designated a board-sponsored panel, this presentation will not count toward your participation limit.
 Individuals may not serve as both the chair and a discussant on the same panel.
-Author Meets Critic sessions and Flash presentations do not count towards participation rules, and will not be placed under consideration for Board Sponsorship.
-If a participant is listed on multiple panels or roundtables on the program, they will be removed from panels and roundtables to ensure adherence to the ASA participation policy.

 INDIVIDUAL PAPER PROPOSALS

 Individual proposals for presenting a paper should only be submitted if you are not presenting a paper as part of a pre-organized panel.
-The paper abstract should consist of a statement about the topic, the nature, and extent of the research on which the paper is based, and a brief summary of the main argument(s) (a maximum of 200 words).
+The paper abstract should consist of a statement about the topic, the nature and extent of the research on which the paper is based, and a brief summary of the main argument(s) (a maximum of 200 words).
 The quality of the paper abstract is the main criterion for acceptance.
 The Program Committee will create panels from individual submissions with common themes and identify a panel chair and a discussant.
-Potential presenters are strongly encouraged to develop panel proposals by submitting a call for panelists on the ASA website (more information below).
-Please note that individual paper submissions may not be categorized as “Special Topics”.
-Any individual submission categorized as such will not be considered.
+Potential presenters are strongly encouraged to develop panel proposals.

-Paper presenters must be pre-registered for the meeting by March 15 in order for the paper proposals to be reviewed.
+Paper presenters must be pre-registered for the meeting by June 1 in order to be accepts and listed in the program.